Principal-agent problem with multiple principals: Infinite number of principals: mean field approach

 where $Y(p)$ is the solution of the BSDE

 and $\{Y^i(p)\}_{i\in \dbI_n}$ are the independent copies of $Y(p)$.
 In other words, their formulation of the $n$-player problem is via the open loop while ours is via the closed loop.
-Another crucial difference between the two limit results is that the solution $(Y,Z)$ to \eqref{BSDEpeng} is adapted in the filtration generated by $(p, \ol X)$, in particular, note that $\ol X$ is of $1$-dimension, while the solution $\{(Y^{n,i}, Z^{n,i})\}_{i\in \dbI_n}$ to our $n$-player BSDE system is adapted in the filtration generated by $X$, the $n$-dimensional process.

 \item As we will show, the technique involved to prove Proposition \ref{prop:backpropa} is a combination of the BSDE estimates and the argument for proving the propagation of chaos.
 That is why we would name this section the backward propagation of chaos.
+When we revise the paper, we note that this topic has already attracted some following research, see \cite{LaT19}.